chalmerj/introcs-lecture-notes/devel/rst/homework-gradecalculation2.rst

 ==================================================

-In the previous assignment, we calculated grades based on a *memorized* grade within each of the categories below:
+In the previous assignment, we calculated grades based on a *memorized* overall grade within each of the categories below:

 - exams - 40% (integer weight is 40)
 - labs - 15% (weight 15)